zainul-franciscus-myob/sme-fork/docs/development/getting-help.md

 ## Private Gateway

-Exposes services as a unified API to be consume by any frontend.
+Exposes services as a unified API to be consumed by any frontend.

 | Artifacts | |
 --- | ---